ricshaw/differentiable_mri_motion_model/README.md

 # Differentiable MRI Motion Model

 This python code can be used to generate patient movement artefacts in MRI scans.\
-It can be applied to both 2D or 3D images.
+It is fully differentiable and can be applied to both 2D or 3D images.

 2D: